ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-plugin-core/README.md

 ## Code Generation Limitations

-* Currently only Ktor Http Client is supported.
-Additional clients (e.g. Spring WebClient) might be supported in the future.
 * Due to the custom logic required for deserialization of polymorphic types and default enum values only Jackson is currently supported.
 * Only a single operation per GraphQL query file is supported.
 * Subscriptions are currently NOT supported.
-* Nested queries have limited support as same object will be used for ALL nested results.
-This means that you have to explicitly ask for data from ALL nested levels + the NULL/empty child following it (that may skip recursive field selection as it will be NULL)